helxplatform/appstore/README.md

 The configuration files are available in config/ directory.

 ## Note
-This Django project is not SSL-enabled
+This Django project is not SSL-enabled.